 Dr. Ulrich "Uli" Stingl

-My lab is focusing on analyzing and understanding the structure and function of aquatic microbial communities.
-In particular, I am interested in how microbial communities and key species respond to changing environmental conditions.
+Dr. Stingl's lab is focusing on analyzing and understanding the structure and function of aquatic microbial communities.
+In particular, he is interested in how microbial communities and key species respond to changing environmental conditions.
 In order to address these questions, the lab uses a wide array of tool in microbial ecology, including: novel cultivation techniques, cultivation-independent approaches, genomics and transcriptomics of pure cultures, meta-omics, microscopy, and microsensors.

 - Dr. rer. nat. (equivalent to Ph.
 D.), Biology.
 University of Konstanz, Germany, 2004

 - Dipl.
 Biol. (equivalent to M.S.), Biology.
 University of Konstanz, Germany, 2001